Athena Fund

-Athena Fund is a non-profit organization established in 2006.
+Athena Fund is a non-profit organization that was established in 2006.
 Its mission is to empower teachers in Israel by providing them with tools for self-fulfillment and professional advancement.
-The Fund was founded by business leaders under the direction of Uri Ben-Ari (CEO of UBA Ventures and former executive VP of Ness Technologies).
+The fund was established by business executives under the guidance of Uri Ben-Ari, who serves as the CEO of UBA Ventures and formerly held the position of Executive Vice President at Ness Technologies.

 Introduced in 2007, Athena Fund's flagship initiative is the "Digital Toolbox for Every Teacher in Israel" (formerly "Laptop Computer for Every Teacher in Israel") program.
 Launched with the support of Israel's Prime Minister's Office, the program has been implemented in collaboration with the Israeli Ministry of Education, the Israel Teachers Union, and Bank Massad, an Israeli bank that specializes in providing banking services to teachers.

-Since 2012, Athena Fund has launched three additional programs in Israel: "Digital Toolbox for Every Kindergarten Teacher" (“Laptop Computer for Every Kindergarten Teacher”, 2012); "Digital Toolbox for Every STEM Teacher" (“Tablet for Every Science Teacher,” 2014); and "Digital Toolbox for Every Special Education Teacher" (“iPad for Every Special-Education Teacher,” 2015).
+Since 2012, Athena Fund has launched three additional programs in Israel: "Digital Toolbox for Every Kindergarten Teacher" (“Laptop Computer for Every Kindergarten Teacher,” 2012); "Digital Toolbox for Every STEM Teacher" (“Tablet for Every Science Teacher,” 2014); and "Digital Toolbox for Every Special Education Teacher" (“iPad for Every Special Education Teacher,” 2015).

-Laptop computer for every teacher in Israel
+Laptop computers for every teacher in Israel

-The mission of the Laptop Computer for every teacher in Israel program (launched in 2007) is to empower teachers, enhance their access to the digital world, and raise their social status.
-The goal of the program is to provide a laptop computer and 120 hours of professional training to each and every elementary, middle and high school teacher in Israel by year-end 2018.
+The mission of the Laptop Computer for Every Teacher in Israel program (launched in 2007) is to empower teachers, enhance their access to the digital world, and raise their social status.
+The goal of the program is to provide a laptop computer and 120 hours of professional training to each and every elementary, middle, and high school teacher in Israel by the end of 2018.

 Each participating teacher receives a laptop computer with a protective case, a full set of Microsoft software, a 3-year warranty, 24/7 support, and a 120-hour professional training course.

 Laptop for every kindergarten teacher

-The Laptop for Every Kindergarten Teacher program (launched 2012) aims to enhance teachers' status and increase accessibility to the digital environment.
+The Laptop for Every Kindergarten Teacher program (launched in 2012) aims to enhance teachers' status and increase accessibility to the digital environment.

 The program trains teachers to use computers for different purposes and helps bring innovative teaching methods to kindergarten classrooms.
-Kindergarten computer use helps develop independent learning and promotes children's emotional, social and cognitive development.
+Kindergarten computer use helps develop independent learning and promotes children's emotional, social, and cognitive development.

 Each participating teacher receives a laptop computer with a protective case, a full set of Microsoft software, a 3-year warranty, 24/7 support, and a 120-hour professional training course.

 Tablet for every science teacher

-The Tablet for Every Science Teacher program (launched 2014) aims to empower science and technology teachers, and help them make each class more enjoyable and productive by using innovative technological means for teaching.
+The Tablet for Every Science Teacher program (launched in 2014) aims to empower science and technology teachers and help them make each class more enjoyable and productive by using innovative technological means for teaching.

-Each participating teacher receives a GlobiMate Tablet from Globisens.
-This tablet comes with built-in multiple sensors and a microscope.
+Each participating teacher receives a GlobiMate tablet from Globisens.
+This tablet comes with multiple built-in sensors and a microscope.
 In addition, the teacher receives a 1-year warranty, 24/7 support, and a 120-hour professional training course.